Scheduled MonumentsEnglandTroutbeck Roman fort and annexe

 What is Troutbeck Roman fort and annexe?

-Troutbeck Roman fort and annexe is a Roman military installation located in Cumberland, England, dating to the Roman occupation period.
+Troutbeck Roman fort and annexe is a Roman military installation located in Cumberland in the Lake District region of northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010827.

 Who is responsible for protecting Troutbeck Roman fort and annexe?